-The MA in Translation Studies / MA i Staidéar an Aistriúcháin at Dublin City University is a one-year, full-time or a two year part-time (daytime classes) programme which provides advanced linguistic and technical training, leading to a postgraduate qualification in Translation Studies.
+The MA in Translation Studies / MA i Staidéar an Aistriúcháin at Dublin City University is a one-year, full-time programme which provides advanced linguistic and technical training, leading to a postgraduate qualification in Translation Studies.

 Dublin City University offers a comprehensive postgraduate programme in Translation Studies, with a wide range of modules including Translation Technology, Audiovisual Translation, Research Methodologies, Translation Theory, Simulated Translation Bureau.
 Students take Translation Practice modules in one or two of French, German, Irish, Spanish, Chinese and Japanese.
 Translation is into English except for students taking Irish who work into Irish.

 The MA in Translation Studies at DCU is a member of the European Masters in Translation (EMT) Network established by the Directorate-General for Translation at the European Commission.
 This has established the MA programme as one of the most prestigious in Europe.
 For more information see: https://ec.europa.eu/info/european-masters-translation-emt_en

 Lecturers on the MA in Translation Studies at Dublin City University are internationally recognised scholars in the field of Translation Studies, many of whom have extensive connections with the translation profession and the translation industry.

 Students on the MA in Translation Studies take core modules Translation Technology, Computerised Terminology, Translation Theory, Research Methodologies and Simulated Translation Bureau.
 Specialised translation modules available are from French, German, Spanish, Japanese and Chinese into English, and from English into Irish.